-- Instructors can copy a work onto a board, flip chart or similar surface and project a work using an overhead projector or similar device.
+- Instructors can copy a work onto a board, flip chart or similar surface and project a work in order to display it.
 The projection must be on the school's premises for educational purposes only.
-Digital projectors are arguably covered by this section.
+Digital projectors are covered by this section.

 - For the purposes of an exam or test, instructors can reproduce, translate or perform a work when it is not commercially available in an appropriate medium.